tenstorrent/SweRV-ISS/README.md

 access-fault exception.
 * secure_mask: if bit i is set in the secure_mask value, then bit i must be one in a load/sore address in order for that address to be considered secure.
 * secure_region: insecure access to this region has no effect, loads will return zero, and stores are ignored.
 The region bounds should not have the secure bits set.
-It those bits are set, they will be cleared by whisper.
 The secure bits of an address are cleared before checking against the secure region.

 Example:
 ```